magnetrwn/2d-cars-evolve/CONCEPT.md

 + A total of **36 cars** will be simulated and evaluated **per generation**.
 + The last **12 cars** will be **dropped**.
 + An additional column will contain the **difference between the current car evaluation with the lower one, called eval delta**.
-+ Cars with **very close eval delta will be dropped, by keeping the first** of the block of close eval deltas.
++ Cars with **very close eval delta will be dropped, by keeping the first** of the block of close eval deltas, **unless 12 cars have already been dropped this way**.
 + The remaining cars will merge into the next generation:
     + Pick hinges from Car1 corresponding to **33% of Car1**, and subtract them from Car1.
     + Pick hinges from Car2 corresponding to **33% of Car2**, and subtract them from Car2.